Terry Wogan: Chat shows

 Wogan's first foray into TV interviewing, and indeed to British television, was in 1972 on Lunchtime with Wogan on ITV.
 Later, What's On, Wogan? ran for one series in 1980 on BBC1, primarily on early Saturday evenings.
 In 1981 he had a chance to host a one-off chat show, Saturday Live.
 Among his guests on this show were Larry Hagman, promoting the film S.O.B., and Frank Hall.
-Hagman was at the height of his fame, which gave the show a high-profile.
+Hagman was at the height of his fame, which gave the show a high profile.

 Soon after Wogan was given his own chat show, Wogan, which after a trial run on a midweek evening, was recommissioned for broadcast on Saturday nights from 1982 to 1984.
-Between 1985 and 1992, the show aired on Mondays, Wednesdays and Fridays at 7pm.
+Between 1985 and 1992, the show aired on Mondays, Wednesdays and Fridays at 7 pm.
 The series included interviews with George Best, Chevy Chase, Anne Bancroft, Ronnie Barker announcing his retirement on the show, and David Icke claiming to be the "Son of God", to whom Wogan stated: "They're not laughing with you, they're laughing at you."

 The BBC stopped an interview in 1989 with Simon Hayward, a former captain in the Life Guards, hours before he was due to appear on the Wogan show.
-Hayward insisted that he was innocent of drug-smuggling offences.
-The decision was taken by the then Controller of BBC1, Jonathan Powell, after protests from several MPs.
+Hayward insisted that he was innocent of drug smuggling offences.
+The decision was taken by the Controller of BBC1, Jonathan Powell, after protests from several MPs.
 The BBC was accused of censorship, and a Conservative MP, John Gorst, described the decision to ban Hayward from Wogan as "outrageous".

-Wogan was released from his talk-show contract in 1992, after pressure from the BBC.
+Wogan was released from his talk show contract in 1992, after pressure from the BBC.
 He said that the BBC also wanted his scheduling slot for the ill-fated soap Eldorado.
-After Eldorado took over the 7pm slot, Wogan briefly hosted a new weekly chat strand Terry Wogan's Friday Night in 1993, but this series was not recommissioned.
+After Eldorado took over the 7 pm slot, Wogan briefly hosted a new weekly chat strand Terry Wogan's Friday Night in 1993, but this series was not recommissioned.

 Wogan presented Wogan Now and Then (2006), a show in which he interviewed guests from his former chat show, as well as new guests.
 BBC Two launched a new compilation series, Wogan: the Best Of in 2015, featuring selected interview segments and music performances from Wogan's past chat series, linked by new introductions from Wogan.